 UK loses legal challenge to EU financial transaction tax.

-A eurozone vanguard, including France, Germany, Italy and Spain, wants to press ahead with a levy on financial trades– a tax the UK vetoed at EU level and fears would still hurt London if implemented within the euro area.
+A eurozone vanguard, including France, Germany, Italy and Spain, wants to press ahead with a levy on financial transactions – a tax that the UK vetoed at EU level and fears would hurt London if implemented within the euro area.

 European judges in Luxembourg dismissed the UK’s first attempt to block the tax, saying that UK pleas were “directed at the elements of a future tax” which has yet to be agreed.